danbev/learning-quantum-computing/README.md

 ```
 These form a basis (you can reach any point in R²) by using linear combinations
 (scaling and adding).
-Not sure if this is signifcant at all but though it was
+Not sure if this is signifcant at all but thought it was
 interesting.

 ```